 These Coconut Flour Crepes are gluten-free, low-carb and paleo.
 Add your favorite fillings like whipped cream and berries for a wholesome treat!

-- 3/4 cup coconut or almond milk
+- 1/2 cup unsweetened coconut or almond milk (or water, but flavor will be more more eggy)

 - 1 tablespoon coconut oil melted